 It can be difficult to accept an Alzheimer’s or dementia diagnosis.
 Sadness, anger, denial, and fear are just a few of the emotions you and your loved one may experience.
 You may be grieving for your parent — especially if they already have significant memory loss.

-Dementia progression: What to expect
+What to expect as dementia progresses

 People with late-stage dementia require 24-hour supervision and care.
 They lose their ability to communicate coherently and often need assistance with bathing, dressing, feeding, walking, and using the bathroom.